pedromst2000/tkinter-photo-manager-40210465/README.md

 `Album Creation`: Easily organize your photos into personalized albums, keeping your memories neatly sorted.

-`Visual Timeline`: Explore your memories through a chronological timeline, reliving each moment in the order it occurred.

 `Themed Collections`: Discover themed collections such as Travel Adventures, Nature, Sports, and Art, intelligently categorized for a more enjoyable browsing experience.

 `Threaded Comments`: Engage with others and share your thoughts on photos.
 The threaded comment feature allows for meaningful discussions, turning your memories into shared experiences.